Embird Embroidery Software

 How to Use Color Mask in Sfumato Stitch

-Sfumato Stitch is digitizing tool that creates embroidery design from photo.
-It is based on digitizing vector boundaries of individual objects which are filled with stitches according to underlaying photo.
+Sfumato Stitch is a digitizing tool that creates embroidery designs from photos.
+It is based on digitizing the vector boundaries of individual objects, which are then filled with stitches according to the underlying photo.

-Digitizing of all individual objects works for some photos (like portraits , for example), but is not suitable for photos with many small objects.
-Color mask feature is intended for situations where there are too many different color areas in the photo and it would be hard to draw them all separately.
+Digitizing all individual objects works for some photos (like portraits, for example), but it is not suitable for photos with many small objects.
+The color mask feature is intended for situations where there are too many different color areas in the photo, making it difficult to draw them all separately.

-In such a case, make one large object which includes all color areas and use color mask.
-Color mask allows to pick a color range within the object and stitch just this part of object.
-To stitch also other colors in the object, stack copies of the same object one upon the other as layers and select different masks (i.e. color ranges) in each layer to cover whole object with stitches.
-This approach allows to avoid drawing many small objects.
+In such cases, create one large object that includes all color areas and then use a color mask.
+A mask allows you to select a color range within the object and to stitch only that part of the object.
+To generate stitches for other colors within the object, stack copies of the same object one upon the other as layers and select different masks (i.e., color ranges) in each layer to cover the entire object with stitches.
+This approach allows you to avoid drawing many small objects.

 Sfumato Stitch - Photo to be digitized into embroidery

-Photo that we are going to digitize has number of different color areas.
-These areas have complex shapes which are hard to digitize individually.
+This photo, which we are going to digitize, has a number of different color areas.
+These areas have complex shapes that are hard to digitize individually.

 Icon of Sfumato Stitch tool